evelynharthbrooke/Taliyah/README.md

 All in all, you will need the following prerequisites for Ellie to build and run:

-> **Note**: The `voice` module and associated commands have been temporairily removed from Ellie whilist a better solution
+> **Note**: The `voice` module and associated commands have been temporarily removed from Ellie whilist a better solution
 > to the aforementioned commands are found.
 Due to this, the following are no longer required: Opus, FFmpeg, `youtube-dl`,
 > Lavalink / Andesite, and Python.
 >